 Comparison of lineup: We've compared TSL snowshoes, a talented person only knows, so we'll introduce some recommended models.

-We borrowed five models from the TSL 2016 lineup, from high-end to introductory models, as much as possible, and tried out each model at Irikasayama (rain) with little snow and Kagura Ski Resort (snow) in the 3rd and 4th week of December.
-As usual, the discussion from here is based on the assumption that you have some knowledge about snowshoes.
-If you are reading this and finding some parts that are difficult to understand, please also read the following article, which I previously explained and reviewed on how to choose snowshoes.
+We borrowed five models from TSL's 2016 lineup, covering as broad a range as possible, from high-end to entry-level models, and during the third and fourth weeks of December, we tried out each model at the lightly snowy Nyukasayama (rain) and the snow-covered Kagura Ski Resort (snow).
+As always, the following discussion assumes some knowledge of snowshoes.
+If you find any parts of this article difficult to understand, please also read the following article, which explains and reviews how to choose snowshoes

-- Once you know it, you can't stop!
-Three points to know when choosing snowshoes: How to choose snowshoes
+- Once you try it, you won't be able to stop!
+3 things you need to know when choosing snowshoes ~How to choose snowshoes~

 - Comparison review: Comparing shoes from the four major snowshoe manufacturers, MSR, ATLAS, TSL, and TUBBS!